 Tracy Kuhn is a freelance writer who lives in York.
 She's been writing since she was a child, when she was told she had too much imagination, but she has only recently started to take herself seriously as a writer.
 She has had a couple of short stories published in various magazines, as well as non-fiction articles.
 She has a flash fiction story in an anthology, ‘100 RPM – One Hundred Stories Inspired By Music’ and is a regular contributor to the online magazine, 'Women Writers, Women's Books'.
 She has also recently had her modern fairy story published in the Londonist magazine, in conjunction with the British Academy Literary Week.
 Tracy also has a blog, in which she takes a light-hearted view of what it means to be a modern feminist.
 'After Dark' is a YA novel set on a remote Scottish island that has a dark secret.
 It is Tracy's first novel and she is thrilled to be on the shortlist for the Lucy Cavendish Prize.

 A graduate of UEA’s creative writing MA, Emily Midorikawa now teaches at City University and at New York University’s London campus.
 With fellow-writer Emma Claire Sweeney, she runs SomethingRhymed.com, a website that profiles the literary friendships of famous female authors.
+She is author of A Secret Sisterhood: The Hidden Friendships of Austen, Bronte, Eliot and Woolf (co-written with Emma Claire Sweeney, and with a foreword by Margaret Atwood).
+Her new book Out of the Shadows: Six Visionary Victorian Women in Search of a Public Voice is a group biography, which will be released simultaneously in the UK and North America in 11 May 2021.
 Emily’s work has been published in, amongst others, the Daily Telegraph, the Independent on Sunday, The Times, Aesthetica and Mslexia.
 Her memoir ‘The Memory Album’ appears in Tangled Roots, an Arts Council-sponsored collection that celebrates the stories of mixed-race families.
 You can find out more about Emily via her website: www.emilymidorikawa.com.
 (2015 winner)

 Amy Spencer lives in Bristol where she teaches creative writing.
 She holds a PhD from the Centre for Cultural Studies at Goldsmiths where her research focused on collaborative authorship in digital literature.
 She is the author of DIY: The Rise of Lo-Fi Culture (2005, 2008) and The Crafter Culture Handbook (2007).
 London Clay is her first novel.
 Her writing has been supported by an award from the Oppenheim-Johns Downes Memorial Fund and a place on the South-West Writers Mentoring Scheme funded by the Arts Council.